JanuariNoorbudiPrasetiyo/litchfieldcampus/README.md

 * PHP v8.2

 # Setup
+* I am using a web server to run this project (I am using WAMP).
-Just download the source code and open it with VS code (or any code editor).
+* Download the source code and open it with VS code (or any code editor).